opencad-community/OpenCAD-php/README.md

 Note: This could probably run on Apache/PHP/MySQL under Windows but was developed primarily in a Linux environments.

 # Support
-Join the our [Discord](https://discord.gg/ufBBmaN "openCAD Discord") and someone will be able to help.
+Join our [Discord](https://discord.gg/ufBBmaN "openCAD Discord") and ask for help.
+We'll be happy to help!